i-abdullahirshad/gamepadscheck/src/content/articles/controller-stopped-working.md

 Before changing drivers, find out what Windows currently sees.

-Open a gamepad tester and press a button.
+Open our [gamepad tester](/) and press a button.

 **If the controller appears and buttons register**, Windows and your hardware are fine.
-The problem is in a game or in software sitting between the two, so skip to the sections on Steam Input and game settings.
+The problem is in a game or in software sitting between the two, which is the classic scenario of a [controller detected but not working](/controller-detected-but-not-working/) in-game, so skip to the sections on Steam Input and game settings.

 **If nothing appears at all**, Windows is not seeing the device and the driver fixes below are where to look.